 Aluminum and Parabens are the two most common chemicals found in commercial deodorants.
 Aluminum is the anti-sweat ingredient that actually clogs your pores and traps the sweat inside your body which is actually pretty dangerous.

 You can read all about the dangers and my favorite alternatives here.

 I won’t go into too much detail on this one because a have a whole post on this subject that is really worth the read.

-Just the jist of it is that most sunscreens are chalked full of chemicals that soak right into your blood stream and has been known to cause an array of thyroid problems and hormone imbalances.
+Just the gist of it is that most sunscreens are chalked full of chemicals that soak right into your bloodstream and has been known to cause an array of thyroid problems and hormone imbalances.

 The scary thing is, everyone has it in their homes and applies it all summer long without a second thought.

-Opting for a chemical free sunscreen that doesn’t contain oxybenzone, octisalate, or homosalate are best.
+Opting for a chemical-free sunscreen that doesn’t contain oxybenzone, octisalate, or homosalate is best.

 10. Aluminum foil –

 Basically wrapping hot food in the foil or using it to bake isn’t all that safe after all.
 Think about it.
 Your food is coming in direct contact with this form of metal cause food contaminations.
 And at certain temperatures, this will cause the aluminum to leach into the food.